Outdoor Themed Easter Baskets

 Easter is the perfect time to celebrate a changing of seasons and promote more outdoor play.
-Our family fills Easter baskets with small gifts that we use for camping and outdoor play along with religious gifts.
+We love making Easter baskets for outdoor kids to encourage us to get outdoors and enjoy the warmer weather.

 - Don’t cost a lot of money